hobdrive/hobdrive-docs/en/user-manual.md

 The file lists the sensors used to record data.
 By default, only cumulative sensors data is recorded.
 <br/>Data is written to the "track" folder in binary format and can be converted to Excel spreadsheets with «track2csv.exe» utility found here:
 **<https://github.com/cail/hobd/raw/master/lib/Track2CSV.exe>**

+You need to run this program with the full path parameter to the "track" folder:

+- In explorer, drag the "track" folder from the "hobdrive" folder to the track2csv.exe program icon
+- After running, the program will convert all log files in the track folder to csv format - which can be opened in Excel or another spreadsheet.

 ## Typical Issues